> Dunes Trail OPEN

 On the Pakihi, you always need to walk some short sections.
 Always, if in doubt, walk.

 The lower track typically has some rock debris.
 Be super cautious of the rocks on the track, if in doubt walk short sections.
 One windfall on the track.

 We love it when people help us by removing rocks from the track!
 Please do so!

 The Pakihi Track is back country.
 Especially in very wet or very dry months, you may come across fresh windfalls and debris/rock falls.
 Especially if riding alone, a personal locator beacon (PLB) is highly recommended [hire from Opotiki i-SITE].

 If you come across a significant new slip, please report it to [firstname.lastname@example.org] with a description, location, and your contact details.
 Thank you.

-When riding, remember the Motu Road does have the occasional vehicle, so take care at all times.
+When riding or driving, remember the Motu Road does have the occasional vehicle, so take care at all times.
+Keep speed low.
 Most importantly, going downhill, stay left on blind corners.
 Share the road with care.